oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app/setup_apex_chatbot.md

     ![Add column in APEX](images/apex_sql_add_column.png)

-5. Copy the SQL below to add comments on PROPRIETARY column
+5. Copy the SQL below to add comments on PROPRIETARY column.

     Paste the PL/SQL: